codeclinic/wp-spamfree/readme.txt

 6. Easy to install - truly plug and play.
 Just upload and activate.
 (Installation Status on the plugin admin page to let you know if plugin is installed correctly.)
 7. The beauty of this plugin is the method of blocking spam.
 It takes a different approach than most and stops spam at the door.
 8. The code is has an extremely low bandwidth overhead and won't slow down your blog.
 (Very light database access.)
-9. Compatible with all cache plugins, including WP Cache, and WP Super Cache.
+9. Completely compatible with all cache plugins, including WP Cache and WP Super Cache.
 Not all anti-spam plugins can say that.
 10. Options to completely disable trackbacks and/or pingbacks if they become an excessive nuisance.
 While doing so can reduce the connectivity and community feel of the blogosphere, it has been much requested since the glitch in 1.3 that inadvertently blocked trackbacks and pingbacks.
 Many people actually liked this.
 So, the choice has been given back to you.

 = Background =